9veedz/4leggedspiderbot/README.md

 ## PCB

-The wiring was getting pretty messy and the space inside the 3D-printed body is quite constrained — so the natural next step was to design a proper PCB to clean everything up.
+The wiring was getting pretty messy and the space inside the 3D-printed body is quite constrained so the natural next step was to design a proper PCB to clean everything up.
 Luckily, [PCBWay](https://www.pcbway.com) reached out about a collaboration and sponsored the boards for this project.
-As a small hobby build with no real following or funding, that was honestly unexpected and really appreciated 🙏
+As a small hobby build with no real following or funding, that was honestly unexpected and really appreciated.

-The PCB went through 2 design revisions with a total of 3 boards — including a stacked voltage divider board for reading servo positions.
+The PCB went through 2 design revisions with a total of 3 boards including a stacked voltage divider board for reading servo positions(under development).
 Full details, schematics, and board photos are in the PCB folder:

 → [PCB README — designs, components, and build notes](PCB/redme.md)